LiangMa5/MScProject-2018-19/README.md

-# MSc Communications and Signal Processing, Department of Electrical and Electronic Engineering, Imperial College London,
+# MSc Communications and Signal Processing
+Department of Electrical and Electronic Engineering, Imperial College London,